rogvc/learning-svelte/README.md

-# learning-svelte
+# Learning Svelte

 Repository containing all the code I generated while learning Svelte.
-Check each project direcotry for more!
+Check each project directory for more!